weber1158/core-plot/README.md

 ---

-Visualize a rock core using layer boundary data instead of layer thicknesses, and specify RGB colors instead of hexidecimals.
+Visualize a rock core using layer boundary data instead of layer thicknesses, and specify RGB colors instead of hexadecimals.

 <small>